 Lichen sclerosus is more likely to appear on skin that has been damaged or scarred from some other previous injury.
 Importantly, lichen sclerosus is not infectious and your partner cannot catch it during sex.

 How Is It Diagnosed?

 Lichen sclerosus can often be diagnosed from the appearance of the affected skin.
-It is important that your GP refer you to a pelvic floor/urodynamic specialist, reproductive medicine specialist or women’s healthy specialist that specialises in conditions affecting the female reproductive organs.
+It is important that your GP refer you to a pelvic floor/urodynamic specialist, reproductive medicine specialist or women’s health specialist that specialises in conditions affecting the female reproductive organs.
 Sometimes a referral to a dermatologist may also be needed also.